wille/panic/README.md

 panic is a network protocol panic button operating decentralized through UDP broadcasts and HTTP.
 It's intended to act a panic button in a sensitive network making it harder to perform cold boot attacks.
 A serious freedom fighter will run something like this on all nodes in the computerized network.

-To trigger the panic signal over HTTP simply request http://...:8080/<key> from a machine that is running panic.
-Which ever will do.
+To trigger the panic signal over HTTP simply request http://...:8080/&lt;key&gt; from a machine that is running panic.

 ## How it works